VoltCruelerz/OwlMarble-Magic/classes/warlock/Warlock.md

 #### Pact of the Flesh

-##### Innate Weapons [New]

-You can use a bonus action to grow a natural weapon from part of your body, which you are proficient with and can use to make melee weapon attacks.
-It lasts until you use a bonus action to dismiss it.

-Each time you create a natural weapon, you determine its appearance, such as claws or horns, and select an appropriate physical damage type.
-On a hit, it deals 1d10 + your Strength modifier, and you can push the target up to 10 feet away from you.

-When you cast a spell that requires a melee weapon, such as Green-Flame Blade, you can use a weapon you created with this ability instead of the weapon required by the spell.

 ##### Eldritch Endurance [New]

 You are able to complete a long rest in half the normal time, and must only be unconscious for half of that.
 When you complete a long rest, you lose two levels of exhaustion instead of one.